 Industry-specific Lead Generation

 Every industry has its own proven methods for generating leads.
-Some rely on inbound strategies where they create content like blog posts or videos to get prospects into their sales funnels.
-Others rely on cold outreach methods like cold calls or email outreach to generate leads, and some use a combination of approaches.
+Some rely on inbound strategies, where they create content such as blog posts or videos to get prospects into their sales funnels.
+Others rely more heavily on cold outreach methods like cold calls or email outreach to generate leads.
+Most companies use a combination of approaches.

 Example Lead Generation Strategies by Industry

 Educational webinar series on specific sector topics that move prospects along the sales funnel